« The reality in which we live is invisible, so we have to be satisfied

 It has been said of Winogrand that the world only existed after he had photographed it.
-Perhaps he was trying to establish psychological order in a very complicated world, a compulsion I can understand when memory and what is real or true are not always what they seem.
-As photographs are always about the past, time and distance, more accurately memory, unreliable and often veiled, is important.
-It's often only after the unconscious span between then and now, that I find an affinity, real of wishful, or some form of certainty in an image.
-The images may not suggest any narrative or interpretation, but the text on the Home Page by the writer « Kapka Kasabova : The Border » may help to make sense of some of them.
+Perhaps he was trying to establish psychological order in a compromised and very complicated world, a compulsion I can understand when memory and what is real or true are not always what they seem.
+As photographs are always about the past, time and distance, more accurately memory, unreliable and often veiled, are important; often, it's only after the unconscious span between then and now, that I find an affinity, real or wishful, or some form of certainty in an image.
+The images may not suggest any narratives or interpretations, but the text on the Home Page by Kapka Kassabova (The Border) may help to make sense of some of them.

 British Open Polaroid : The Spectro Gallery, Newcastle-upon-Tyne (1983)

 Time Place Presence : Lanchester Gallery, Coventry University (2004)

 The Tides Obey The Moon : Lanchester Gallery, Coventry University (2004)

 Ghost Ships : The Herbert Art Gallery, Coventry (2005) Group

 No-fly Zone : The Lewis Gallery, Rugby (2012)